 Five Somali nationals accused of hijacking a yacht and killing four American citizens were tried in federal court in Norfolk, Virginia in 2013.
 This was the first prosecution for piracy in nearly 200 years, the last case having taken place in 1819 when Thomas Smith, an American, was convicted in a Virginia court of piracy for his attack on a Spanish vessel.
 Two of the pirates pled guilty.
 The remaining three were convicted on multiple counts.
 Piracy carries a mandatory life sentence.

-Learn More About Piracy and Privateering from an Attorney
+Learn More About Piracy Laws From an Attorney

 Although piracy cases remain rare, both the crime and charges relating to it are increasingly common.
 Given the mandatory life sentence involved, and the very real possibility of the death penalty, piracy charges should be taken very seriously.
-Contact a local criminal defense attorney to learn how he or she can help keep the feds from making you walk the plank.
+Contact a local criminal defense attorney to learn more about piracy laws and how they might apply to you.